pymssql/pymssql/docs/ref/pymssql.rst

                              :class:`_mssql.connect() <_mssql.MSSQLConnection>`
    :keyword bool autocommit: Whether to use default autocommitting mode or not
    :keyword str tds_version: TDS protocol version to use
+   :keyword int arraysize: This read/write attribute specifies the number of rows to fetch at a time
+        with .fetchmany().
+It defaults to 1 meaning to fetch a single row at a time.
+        Default value: 1.

    .. warning::
        Currently, setting *timeout* or *login_timeout* has a process-wide